MCDevKit/cmcc-docs/json-templating-engine/modules.md

 }
 ```

-# Example usage
+## Example Usage: Despawn Mechanic

-A good example of a module is a module, that adds a despawn mechanic to an entity.
+A practical use case for a module is adding a despawn mechanic to an entity.
+The following example demonstrates how to create a module for this purpose:

 ```jsonc
 {